biradarganesh25/biradarganesh25.github.io/html_content/go/unbounded_nonblocking_channels.md

 It is not possible to solve this with channels in Go because to have non-blocking channels you'd need to know the capacity of the channel.
 So I implemented a data structure which can act as a nonblocking channel with dynamic capacity.
 This data structure follows some semantics similar to a Go channel:

 1. A `Receive` blocks till data is available
-2. A close on it will send a signal to all waiting consumers
+2. A `Close` on it will send a signal to all waiting consumers
 3. A `Send` on a closed channel will panic

 It differs in the following semantics: